GeoscienceAustralia/dem-handler/README.md

 ### Antimeridian

 Requesting data across the antimeridian requires correctly formatted bounds.
-The antimeridian is a special case where the `left` value of the bounds is greater than the `right`.
-If bounds such as there are passed in, the dem-handler logic will return a mosaiced DEM that crossess the antimeridian projected in the most appropriate crs.
+The antimeridian is a special case where the `left` value of the bounds is greater than the `right`, e.g left = 178 (eastern hemisphere) and right = -179 (western hemisphere).
+If bounds such as these are passed in, the dem-handler logic will return a mosaiced DEM that crossess the antimeridian projected in the most appropriate crs.
 For example, 3031 for high latitudes.

 ```python
 # specify bounds over the antimeridian